Naughty Dog: Under Sony ownership (2001–present)

 Sony bought Naughty Dog and made them a first-party studio in 2001.
 According to Gavin in 2025, the primary reason Naughty Dog sought a buyer was due to the skyrocketing costs of AAA video game development from their own pockets; their first games in the 1980s had had budgets of around $50,000, while Crash Bandicoot had risen to $1.5 million.
-Gavin said the acquisition by Sony gave them the stability they needed to continue development.
+Gavin said the acquisition by Sony gave the company the stability it needed to continue development.

 As Sony, Naughty Dog first developed the first game of the Jak and Daxter series.
 The Jak and Daxter games met similar success as the Crash Bandicoot games.
 During the development of Jak 3 and Jak X: Combat Racing games, Rubin and Gavin slowly transitioned Evan Wells and Stephen White to become co-presidents of Naughty Dog by the time the founders left the studio.
 White was replaced by Christophe Balestra after a year.

-In 2007, Naughty Dog released the Uncharted series, and made their first approach to realistic worlds and characters, in contrast to their Crash Bandicoot and Jak and Daxter series, which featured fantastical worlds set in a fictional setting.
+In 2007, Naughty Dog released the Uncharted series, and made its first approach to realistic worlds and characters, in contrast to its Crash Bandicoot and Jak and Daxter series, which featured fantastical worlds set in a fictional setting.
 The Uncharted franchise has been praised for its cinematic quality and technical proficiency, and has sold over 41 million copies worldwide as of December 2017.

 During the 2011 Spike TV Video Game Awards, Naughty Dog unveiled a new intellectual property, The Last of Us, described as a "post-apocalyptic third-person action-adventure game", following the plight of a teenage girl, Ellie, and her adult protector, Joel, in a post-apocalyptic United States overrun with humans infected with a disease reminiscent of the infection caused by Cordyceps unilateralis.
 The Last of Us received universal acclaim upon release.
 In 2012 and 2013, Naughty Dog teamed with Mass Media Inc. to release the Jak and Daxter Collection.
 It contains high-definition ports of the original PlayStation 2 trilogy and was released for PlayStation 3 and PlayStation Vita respectively.
 In May 2013, Naughty Dog confirmed it will keep its existing in-house engine used in Uncharted and The Last of Us for the PlayStation 4.

 On November 23, 2013, Corrinne Yu, principal engine architect at Microsoft's Halo 4 developer 343 Industries, announced that she had joined Naughty Dog.
 On December 7, 2013, during the first edition of Spike's VGX award show, Naughty Dog won the Studio of the Year award for its work on The Last of Us.
 On March 4, 2014, Uncharted lead writer Amy Hennig left the studio, with Uncharted 3 director Justin Richmond and The Last of Us lead artist Nate Wells leaving soon after.
 Later, it was revealed that The Last of Us would be released on the PlayStation 4 as a remastered version.